 Our 10:00 am service includes Bible readings, prayers, a sermon and Holy Communion.
 Music is an integral part of our 10:00 am service and includes congregational singing, instrumental music and, on occasion, choral music by an ad hoc choir.

-We use the order of service from the Book of Common Prayer or additional Episcopal Service Books.
-The Book of Common Prayer is unique to Anglicanism (of which the Episcopal Church is a part) and it’s “common prayer” because all Anglicans pray it together, around the world in slightly different versions.
+We use the order of service from the Book of Common Prayer or additional authorized worship texts.
+The Book of Common Prayer is unique to Anglicanism (of which the Episcopal Church is a part) and it is “common prayer” because all Anglicans pray it together, around the world in slightly different versions.
 The first Book of Common Prayer was compiled in English by Thomas Cranmer in the 16th Century, and since then has undergone many revisions for different times and places.
 The present prayer book for the Episcopal Church was published in 1979.
-But its original purpose has remained the same: to guide is in worship and prayer, but in doing so it also describes the main beliefs of the Church, outlines the sacraments of the church, and in general serves as the main guidelines of an Episcopal community.
+Its original purpose has remained the same: to guide us in worship and prayer.
+It also describes the main beliefs of the Church, outlines the sacraments of the church, and in general serves as the main guidelines of an Episcopal community.

 Members of the congregation are invited to participate in the service and directions can be found in the service bulletin, with frequent references (by page number) to the Book of Common Prayer and the Hymnal.
 Not sure when to stand or sit/kneel?
 Follow the cues given by those around you or do what feels comfortable to you.
 There is no “right” or “wrong” way.